-The power of the Method of Types is that it allows for certain amount of statistical variability in the interaction of the codes which mimics the variability of cellular interactions.
-Fig.2 provides an example of the interpretation of binding of the general transcription factor proteins to a gene undergoing transcription.
-In fig.2 all of the transcription factor proteins must bind to the correct gene regulatory sequences and other transcription factor proteins to permit RNA Polymerase II to bind to the entire complex and perform transcription.
-From a coding perspective, all of the codes for these factors have a defined probabilities of code intersection that signal successful authentication and permit subsequent operations to occur.
+The power of the Method of Types is that it allows for a certain amount of statistical variability in the interaction of the codes which mimics the variability of cellular interactions.
+Table 1 provides an example of the interpretation of binding of the general transcription factor proteins to a ciphergene gene undergoing encryption or decryption.
+In fig.1 all of the transcription factor proteins must bind to the correct gene regulatory sequences and other transcription factor proteins to permit RNA Polymerase II to bind to the entire complex and perform transcription.
+From a coding perspective, all of the codes for these factors have a defined probabilities of code intersection that signal successful authentication and permit subsequent operations of encryption or decryption to occur.